Settorezero/Arlok/docs/servo_mod.md

 ## Servo hack

-This is a simple guide for hacking a standard analog servo for achieving continuous rotation.
+This is a simple guide for hacking a standard **analog** servo for achieving continuous rotation.
 This procedudre is **not needed** if you have 360° servo.
 [Here is a video](https://www.youtube.com/watch?v=_Ubauj75d9E) Showing this procedure

+> Note: a **digital** servo cannot be used to do this mod since it has a microcontroller inside that will stop the motor when he detects the servo cannot reach the desired position

 Tools needed: